-The man behind New York City’s Groove Records and Sonic Groove Records which were the vinyl gateways of the ‘90’s transatlantic rave scene, Bones knows the many threads of modern dance music like the back of his hand.
+The man behind New York City’s Groove Records and Sonic Groove Records (which were the vinyl gateways of the ‘90s transatlantic rave scene), Bones knows the many threads of modern dance music like the back of his hand.
 After being flown out to the U.K. in 1989 to play a sunrise set at Energy to 25,000 ravers losing their minds, he never looked back.
 That morning is still at the core of him, and you can hear it in every full-on DJ mix or production which pulses from his electric touch.

 While being the first American DJ to hit it hard in the U.K., Frankie also toured across Europe as the rave scene there began to grow.
 His 1989 release "Call It Techno" became a cult classic in Germany, and his "Future Is Ours" and "My House Is Your House" became the official names of the 1991 and 1992 Love Parades in Berlin.

 Take one look at his discography and you'll realize the contributions he's made to electronic dance music over the years.
 In 2014, Roland endorsed him with their new line of analog Aria gear.
-Several months later he played an epic Boiler Room set during the Brooklyn Electronic Music Festival, using the Aria Roland gear live, with true showmanship displaying his raw techniques.
-His Boiler Room set started off with cheers as he spoke the words to "Call it Techno", an impervious manifesto for his sound and the global rave scene, using his headphones as a microphone… “The techno wave has grown with a style of our own, direct from Brooklyn.
+Several months later he played an epic Boiler Room set during the Brooklyn Electronic Music Festival, using the Aria Roland gear live, demonstrating true showmanship with his raw techniques.
+His Boiler Room set started off with cheers as he spoke the words to "Call it Techno", an impervious manifesto for his sound and the global rave scene, using his headphones as a microphone: “The techno wave has grown with a style of our own, direct from Brooklyn.
 Essential funk kicking snare, make you feel it out over there, out of London.
 Call it techno.
 You can feel the bass.
 Call it techno.
-Techno bass….”
+Techno bass..."

-This fall he is launching a new techno label, Bangin Music, which will feature new music from himself as well as other under-ground and perhaps under-rated, old school and new school techno artists.
-Going back to his roots, he is also releasing his classic Bonesbreaks and Ghetto Technics series on digital for the first time in August of 2016, which will be available on iTunes, Beatport, and Spotify.
-His original Bonesbreaks records inspired England’s early hardcore, breaks, and drum ‘n’ bass scenes, influencing everyone from Carl Cox to Goldie.
+Last fall, Bones launched a new music label, Bangin Music, which has already garnered major attention.
+He's focusing the label primarily on techno - but going back to his roots, he has been re-releasing his classic Bonesbreaks series on digital for the first time ever, and has released two brand newBonesbreaks albums as well.
+His original Bonesbreaks records inspired England’s early hardcore, breaks, and drum and bass scenes, influencing tastemakers from Carl Cox to Goldie.